|Academic Term||Autumn Semester / Academic Year|

 |May 15 (Spring Semester)|

-The mission of Sciences Po (its full name is l'Institut d'Etudes Politiques de Paris) is to provide its population of around 5,000 students, 800 of whom are international, with training in the social sciences emphasizing the contemporary world.
-Founded in 1945, as a successor to l'Ecole Libre des Sciences Politiques, it is a semi-professional school rather than a university, and has a faculty of private business-people, government officials, and scholars.
+Founded in 1945 as a successor to l'Ecole Libre des Sciences Politiques, l'Institut d'Etudes Politiques de Paris (also known as Sciences Po) is a semi-professional school rather than a university, and has a faculty of private business-people, government officials, and scholars.
+The mission of Sciences Po is to provide its population of around 5,000 students, 800 of whom are international, with training in the social sciences emphasizing the contemporary world.
 Sciences Po has traditionally educated the French political and diplomatic elite, but its academic focus also spans law, communications, finance, business, urban policy, management, and journalism besides political science and international politics.
 Its campus is just off the the Seine River and it comprises 17th and 18th century mansions located on and around rue Saint-Guillaume in the VII arrondissement of the Left Bank.